-The firm receives transition assistance from Raymond James based upon assets custodied or to be custodied at Raymond James.
-The receipt of this transition assistance creates a financial incentive for the firm to recommend Raymond James programs or products.
-The firm's advisory representatives do not receive any part of this additional compensation.
-LFAS attempts to mitigate these conflicts of interest by evaluating and recommending that clients use Raymond James's services based on the benefits that such services provide to our clients, rather than any transition assistance that the firm may receive.
-LFAS considers Raymond Jame's expense, fee structure, and the overall services provided when recommending or requiring that clients maintain accounts with Raymond James.
-However, clients should be aware of this conflict and take it into consideration in making a decision whether to custody their assets in a brokerage account at Raymond James.
+The firm receives transition assistance from RJA based upon assets custodied or to be custodied at RJA The firm's advisory representatives do not receive any part of this additional compensation.
+RJA also serves as custodian for the Firm's affiliated broker dealer, LFF.
+The Firm is required to pay back a portion of such transition assistance in the event the firm's assets at RJA fall below a certain threshold or in the event the Firm terminates its relationship with RJA.
+The receipt of this transition assistance along with the consequences of triggering events which would require a return of a portion of such assistance back to RJA as well as RJA's custodial relationship with affiliated broker-dealer LFF, creates a financial incentive for the firm to recommend Raymond James programs or products and to continue its relationship with RJA.
+The Firm attempts to mitigate these conflicts of interest by evaluating and recommending that clients use RJA's services based on the benefits that such services provide to our clients, rather than any related associations with affiliated firms or transition assistance that the firm may receive.
+LFAS considers RJA's expense, fee structure, and the overall services provided when recommending or requiring that clients maintain accounts with RJA.
+However, clients should be aware of this conflict and take it into consideration in making a decision whether to custody their assets in a brokerage account at RJA.

-We also receive an economic benefit from Schwab in the form of the support products and services it makes available to us and other independent investment advisors whose clients maintain their accounts at Schwab.
-You do not pay more for assets maintained at Schwab as a result of these arrangements.
+We also receive an economic benefit from Schwab and Fidelity in the form of the support products and services it makes available to us and other independent investment advisors whose clients maintain their accounts at Schwab and Fidelity.
+You do not pay more for assets maintained at Schwab or Fidelity as a result of these arrangements.
 However, we benefit from the referral arrangement because the cost of these services would otherwise be borne directly by us.
 You should consider these conflicts of interest when selecting a custodian.
-The products and services provided by

-Schwab, how they benefit us, and the related conflicts of interest are described above (see Item 12-Brokerage Practices).
+The products and services provided by Schwab, how they benefit us, and the related conflicts of interest are described above (see Item 12-Brokerage Practices).